 This once-in-a-lifetime opportunity is open to Australian ASG students between 16 and 18 years of age.

 We’ve sent many talented young students to represent Australia at this exclusive week long camp, which offers the next best thing to being in space.
 Successful students will take part in various simulations, demonstrations, activities, and projects.

-Applications are now open for the 2016 International Space Camp.
+Applications are now closed for the 2016 International Space Camp.